BlackWasp

 • After the first letter in the string, do not encode vowels or the letters H, W and Y. These letters may affect the code by being present but are not encoded directly.

-• Assign a numeric digit between one and six to all letters except the first using the following mappings:
+• Assign a numeric digit between one and six to all letters after the first using the following mappings:

 • 1: B, F, P or V